Expectations and responsibilities

 Formal training is conducted by a Registered Training Organisation (RTO), which goes through an endorsement process and regular audits.
 There are public and private RTOs.

 Public RTOs are usually TAFE colleges or other state funded organisations such as community education centres, schools and dual-sector universities.
 Private RTOs can be for profit or not-for-profit organisations.
 Some large companies set up their own enterprise RTO focused on training within their organisation.

+Whatever the type of RTO, they are all subject to the same quality standards and audit process.
 RTOs may focus on a single industry or a range of industries.
 They can develop and offer a variety of training delivery methods.

 When deciding which RTO to select, employers should consider reputation, flexibility about the content of the training and how it is delivered, location and associated costs.
 It is important to remember that the employer is the customer in this relationship.
 If an RTO is not able to meet an employer's requirements they are welcome to look around for alternative RTOs.